LBNL-ETA/better-lbnl-os/docs/examples.rst

 ========

-The ``examples/`` directory contains working code samples demonstrating various use cases for the BETTER-LBNL library.
+The ``examples/`` directory contains working code samples demonstrating various use cases for the BETTER-LBNL-OS library.

 Benchmarking Demo
 -----------------